hackingdays23/challenges/crypto1/Writeup.md

 ## Analysing:

-We have some available web tools online that can lead us to an easilly recon, such as: https://boxentriq.com/code-breaking/cipher-identifier
+We have some available web tools online that can lead us to an easily recon, such as: https://boxentriq.com/code-breaking/cipher-identifier

 In this case we don't have a precise result, however, we can try every sugestion available for the tool.